kipoi/kipoi-veff2/README.md

 ### Building the conda package

 All dependencies are available via conda channels except mmsplice.
 So, we will first build a conda package for mmsplice followed by kipoi_veff2.
-The steps are as follows -
+The steps are as follows (only tested in macos) -

 ```
 conda install conda-build